How to Build a Freestanding Pergola

 The seating group should determine the size you plan on setting up and, of course, the space you have to build a pergola.

-Depending on what wood material you decide on, you should be able to construct your pergola for between $500 and $750 because you are doing it yourself and cutting out the costs for labor.
+Depending on the wood material you choose, you should be able to construct your pergola for between $500 and $750 because you are doing it yourself and reducing the labor costs.

 2) Best Type of Wood To Build a Pergola